Aarhus University Seal

 Associated ongoing PhD projects

-Anne Margrethe Provst Skinnerup: The communication method's significance for attraction and relevance for user groups in order to clarify exhibition principles at the new Vildmosemuseum.
+A study of how methods of communication at museums influence attraction and relevance for user groups with a view to clarifying exhibition principles at the new Vildmosemuseum

 Christine Tommerup: Rodin the Collector

 The Glyptotek’s Rodin collection is outstanding.
-Its impressive total of 39 works demonstrates an incredible range of materials, and nearly all of the works were created in Rodin’s lifetime, commissioned by Carl Jacobsen directly from the artist himself.
+Its impressive total of 39 works demonstrate an incredible range of materials, and nearly all of the works were created in Rodin’s lifetime, and commissioned by Carl Jacobsen directly from the artist himself.
 Carl Jacobsen and Auguste Rodin shared a passion for antiquity and for collecting.
-The PhD project, Rodin the Collector conducted by Christine Tommerup will take a close look at Rodin’s fascination with antiquity by researching into the artist’s own private collection of ancient Greek and Roman objects and artefacts from Egypt, Japan, China, South America, the Middle East and India.
-The research project sets out to enhance our understanding of how Rodin deployed antiquity in his works.
+The PhD project, Rodin the Collector, conducted by Christine Tommerup, will take a close look at Rodin’s fascination with antiquity by researching the artist’s own private collection of ancient Greek and Roman objects and artefacts from Egypt, Japan, China, South America, the Middle East and India.
+The research project sets out to enhance our understanding of how Rodin was inspired by and used antiquity in his works.

-The project is funded by the Ny Carlsberg Foundation and is being realised in a collaboration between Aarhus University and the Glyptotek.
+The PhD-project is funded by the Ny Carlsberg Foundation and is being realised in a collaboration between Aarhus University and the Glyptotek.

-The PhD project explores how ancient history and museum collections of classical antiquity may be re-actualized as inclusive, engaging, and relevant spaces for a contemporary and diverse museum audience.
-Employing the New Carlsberg Glyptotek and its classical antiquity collection as its case study, the project supplies empirical studies of museum practice and visitor experiences in the classical antiquity collection.
-The project aims to suggest new paths for antiquity museums in working with a diverse, inclusive, and engaging representation of ancient history, collections, and museum autobiographies.
+The PhD-project explores how ancient history and museum collections of classical antiquity may be re-actualised as inclusive, engaging and relevant spaces for a contemporary and diverse museum audience.
+Employing the New Carlsberg Glyptotek and its classical antiquity collection as its case study, the project carries out empirical studies of museum practice and visitor experiences in the classical antiquity collection.
+The project aims to suggest new paths for antiquity museums to follow when working with a diverse, inclusive and engaging representation of ancient history, collections and museum autobiographies.

-The project is conducted in a collaboration between Aarhus University and The New Carlsberg Glyptotek, and is supported by The New Carlsberg Foundation.
+The PhD-project is being conducted in a collaboration between Aarhus University and The New Carlsberg Glyptotek and is funded by The New Carlsberg Foundation.

 Katrine Bruun Jørgensen: Beauty and Emotions – Medievalism in Danish Art from 1885 to 1937.

 Katrine Bruun Jørgensen's PhD-project is entitled "Beauty and Emotions – Medievalism in Danish Art from 1885 to 1937."
-The project is based on the fact that in the period 1885-1937, an interest in medieval folk songs, historical events and aesthetics arose among Danish visual artists.
-Although several of the artists had a voice in contemporary debates and helped establish the artists' association Den Frie, several of the relevant artists have been relegated to a position as outsiders in Danish art history.
-Based on an understanding of "medievalism", the project examines the depictions of emotions and the worship of ideals of beauty in the medieval-inspired works.
+The project is based on the fact that in the period 1885-1937, Danish visual artists became interested in medieval folk songs, historical events and aesthetics.
+Although several of these artists were active in contemporary debates and helped establish the artists' association Den Frie, others became outsiders in Danish art history.
+Based on an understanding of "medievalism", the project examines the depictions of emotions and the worship of ideals of beauty in medieval-inspired works.

-Katrine Bruun Jørgensen is enrolled at the School of Communication and Culture of Aarhus University with professor Ane Hejlskov Larsen as supervisor and professor Lis Møller as co-supervisor.
+Katrine Bruun Jørgensen is enrolled at the School of Communication and Culture at Aarhus University with professor Ane Hejlskov Larsen as supervisor and professor Lis Møller as co-supervisor.

-Commenced 2021.
-Project in collaboration with Museum Salling and Ny Carlsberg Foundation.
+The PhD-project was commenced in 2021 and is a collaboration with Museum Salling and the New Carlsberg Foundation.

 Completed PhD projects

-Mia Falch Yates: "Older art and contemporary users: new methods of communication of the Skovgaard family's art and contemporaries”.
+Mia Falch YatesOlder art and contemporary users: new methods of communication of the Skovgaard family's art and lifetime

-Completed in 2014.
-The project was carried out in collaboration with the Danish Industrial Museum, Horsens Upper Secondary School and Palaces and Danish Agency for Culture.
+The PhD-project was completed in 2014.
+It was carried out in a collaboration between Aarhus University, the Danish Industrial Museum, Horsens Upper Secondary School and the Danish Agency for Culture.

-Completed in 2013.
-The project was carried out in collaboration with Den Gamle By.
+The PhD-project was completed in 2013.
+It was carried out in collaboration with Den Gamle By.

 Previous research programmes

-National research and development project on innovative and digital museum communication.
-Participants from Aarhus University: Ane Hejlskov Larsen, Mia Falch Yates, Christiane Særkjær and Lise Skytte Jakobsen.
+This was a national research and development project about innovative and digital museum communication.
+The participants from Aarhus University were Ane Hejlskov Larsen, Mia Falch Yates, Christiane Særkjær and Lise Skytte Jakobsen.

-The Our Museum research projekt brought together researchers from five universities and eight museums between 2016 and 2021.
-The members of Centre for Museology participated in examining the experiential and enlightenment dimensions of museums, both historically and currently, in order to shed light on how forms of communication have changed, and may continue to change, in order to strengthen active citizenship for more users.
+The Our Museum research project brought together researchers from five universities and eight museums.
+The members of the Centre for Museology participated in the study of how museums provide entertainment, experience and enlightenment, both historically and contemporarily, with a view to shedding light on how forms of communication and mediation have changed, and may continue to change, as a way to give more users a stronger sense of active citizenship.

 The Strategic Museum

-The Strategic Museum was an interdisciplinary project collaboration between Centre for Corporate Communication and Centre for Museology at Aarhus University.
-The aim was to study Danish museums' strategic communications, with particular focus on three central areas: Communication, Management and Finance.
-This included the following: Topics such as positioning, sponsorship, internal communication and management.
+The Strategic Museum was an interdisciplinary research collaboration between the Centre for Corporate Communication and the Centre for Museology at Aarhus University.
+The aim was to study Danish museums' strategic communication, focusing especially on three main areas: Communication, Management and Finances.
+This included topics such as positioning, sponsorship, in-house communication, and management.

-The project created a thorough knowledge of how museums act in a complex society and their future possibilities for working strategically with all groups of stakeholders, internally as well as externally.
+The research project created knowledge about how museums act in a complex society and about how they can work strategically with all groups of stakeholders, in-house as well as outside the museum.

 Publications from the project:

-• Ane Hejlskov Larsen and Vinnie Nørskov's article from the journal Nordisk Museologi: ' The influence of sponsorship on Danish museums' self-perception and finances: a case study'.
-The article can be downloaded here
+• Ane Hejlskov Larsen and Vinnie Nørskov's article in the journal Nordisk Museologi: The influence of sponsorship on Danish museums' self-perception and finances: a case study”.
+The article can be downloaded here.